programmerer1/AttributeRouter/README.md

 $router->dispatch($requestUri, $requestMethod);
 $router->invokeController();
 ```
 It is also possible to specify languages.
 But it should be specified before registering the controllers.
+In this case, the parameter /{locale?}/ will be automatically added to the beginning of all routes.
+A question mark means that this is an optional parameter.
+For example in the route /blog/123, would mean the default language, route /fr/blog/123, the French version.
 ```php
 $container = new Container;
 $router = $container->get(Router::class);